 2. An American Plague: The True and Terrifying Story of the Yellow Fever Epidemic of 1793

 During the Revolutionary War, Philadelphia was a central hub where the founding fathers were together.
-Both a declaration of Independence and a constitution were signed right in Philadelphia.
+Both a Declaration of Independence and a constitution were signed right in Philadelphia.
 History is an essential part of the city in seventeen ninety-three.
 The president was George Washington.

-The invisible natural attack was the Yellow Fever.
+The invisible natural attack was Yellow Fever.
 It is a true story of the yellow fever epidemic.
 This silent attack began on August 3rd, 1793, when a French sailor who stayed in a boarding house in Philadelphia was extremely sick with a fever.
 That fever got worse, and he began having seizures, and days later, he died.
 Eight people died, and church bells tolled signal death.
 The numbers increased within weeks.
 More than a dozen people died.

 Author: Jim Murphy